ErnoeSzabo/wikipedia-pageview-analytics/README.md

 ### Bronze Layer

-The Bronze layer downloads hourly Wikimedia pageview files and stores the relevant raw records in Delta tables.
+The Bronze layer downloads the latest twelve completed Wikimedia hourly pageview files after a three-hour safety delay.

+It retains English Wikipedia desktop and mobile records, adds source metadata, and stores the resulting raw records in the Delta table:

-The ingestion process uses a rolling twelve-hour window so that the dashboard always contains recent pageview activity.
+`workspace.wiki_bronze.pageviews_raw`

+The table is refreshed as a rolling twelve-hour snapshot during each pipeline run.

 ### Silver Layer

 The Silver layer cleans and standardizes the raw records.

-Pages are assigned to predefined topics, unnecessary records are removed, and fields such as project, page title, access type, pageviews, and timestamp are prepared for analysis.
+It creates timestamp and access-method fields, improves page-title readability, removes invalid records, and excludes technical Wikimedia namespaces and unsuitable pages.

+The cleaned records are stored in:

+`workspace.wiki_silver.pageviews_clean`

+Topic classification is intentionally handled later in the Gold layer.

 ### Gold Layer

-The Gold layer creates aggregated datasets optimized for dashboard queries.
+The Gold layer applies configurable rule-based topic classification and creates datasets optimized for dashboard queries.

-The resulting tables support:
+To improve performance on Databricks Serverless compute, topic rules are first matched against distinct page titles.
+The resulting matches are materialized in the helper table:

+`workspace.wiki_gold.topic_matches`

+This prevents the full regular-expression matching process from being repeated for every hourly record and downstream aggregation.

+The Gold layer creates datasets supporting:

 * Topic rankings
 * Hourly pageview trends
 * Mobile and desktop comparisons
 * Top pages by topic
+* Distinct matched-article counts
 * Current data-window monitoring

 ## Automation

-The pipeline is orchestrated through a Databricks Job containing three dependent tasks:

-1. Bronze ingestion
-2. Silver transformation
-3. Gold aggregation

-The job runs automatically every six hours.

-Each processing step starts only after the previous task has completed successfully.

-### Automated Databricks Workflow

-The pipeline is orchestrated as a three-task Databricks Workflow:
+The pipeline is orchestrated as a three-task Databricks Workflow running on Serverless compute:

 1. **Bronze ingestion** downloads and structures the latest Wikimedia pageview files.
 2. **Silver cleaning** standardizes the records and removes technical or unsuitable pages.
 3. **Gold topic analytics** applies configurable topic rules and creates dashboard-ready Delta tables.

 Each task starts only after the previous task has completed successfully.
-The workflow runs on Databricks Serverless compute every six hours.
+The workflow runs every six hours, at fifteen minutes past the scheduled hour.

 ![Databricks Bronze Silver Gold workflow](screenshots/pipeline_tasks.png)

 ### Scheduled Pipeline Runs

 The automated workflow refreshes the rolling twelve-hour dataset every six hours.

-Recent optimized runs complete in approximately eight to nine minutes.
+After optimizing topic classification by matching distinct page titles only once and materializing the results as a Delta helper table, recent pipeline runs complete in approximately eight to nine minutes.

 ![Databricks pipeline run history](screenshots/pipeline.png)